n8b5150/100devs/15/Contract_nb_template.md

 ### HTML, CSS and JavaScript

-We deliver web page types developed from HTML markup, CSS stylesheets for styling and unobtrusive JavaScript for feature detection, poly-fills and behaviours.
+We deliver web page types developed from HTML markup, CSS stylesheets for styling and unobtrusive JavaScript for feature detection, poly-fills, and behaviours.

 ### Browser testing